meister03/discord-cross-ratelimit/README.md

 > You need to use [Kurasuta](https://github.com/DevYukine/Kurasuta) to make this work as this package depends on it

+> v1.x.x initial release (Latest in 1x branch is version: 1.1.0)

-> v2.x.x drops support for Discord.JS v12
+> v2.x.x drops support for Discord.JS v12 (Latest in 2x branch is version: 2.1.2)

-> v3.x.x makes the package ESM only
+> v3.x.x makes the package ESM only (Current)

 ## Installation